Kanban Pizza Game

 Read more about the game on our Facebook page!

 Would you like to get professional help introducing Kanban and playing the game?
-Please contact us!
+We offer in-person and remote Kanban training.

 Respect the Creative Common License!